opensearch-project/documentation-website/_search-plugins/search-relevance/compare-search-results.md

       "size": 25
     }
     ```
 1. Enter the same query with a reranker in **Query 2**.
-This example uses Kendra Intelligent Ranking:
+This example uses Amazon Kendra Intelligent Ranking:

     ```json
     {